Tayeeb27/Covid-Mashup-Dissertation-Project/README.md

-To run this, you must have:
-node version: v16.0.0,
-npm version: 8.4.1,
+node To run this, you must have: node version: v16.0.0, npm version: 8.4.1,
 Then you must run: 'npm install',
 Then run: 'node server.js',
 Finally run: 'npm start'
+Also create a  .env and include a PORT number for the server and your API Keys for Brevo and OpenAI

 Also visit https://cors-anywhere.herokuapp.com/corsdemo and request access to the demo version and you will get access immediately and it everything should work.